Plutonianfluid/Modern-AI/week2/writeup.md

     id: int
     done: bool

+changes focuses on the 4 things outlined in assignment.md: API contracts, Database layer, App lifecycle, and error handling

+Changed API Schemas to be explicit rather than having the routers accept raw dictionaries

+Create helper functions for cleaner readibility

 ### Exercise 4: Use Agentic Mode to Automate a Small Task
 Prompt: give a detailed plan for TODO number 4